 - Result: Explain how it was resolved and what you learned

 Jo Lozinska adds: “Take 30 minutes the day before your interview to think about what examples you might want to use.
-Try to have a range of examples lined up so that hopefully you’ll have something at the forefront of your mind in the interview.”
+Try to have a range of examples lined up so you’ll have something at the forefront of your mind in the interview.”

 Some examples of competency questions are: